OpenNebula/docs/source/open_cluster_deployment/lxc_node/lxc_driver.rst

 Security
 --------------------------------------------------------------------------------

-In order to ensure the security in a multitenant environment only unprivileged containers are supported by LXC drivers.
+In order to ensure the security in a multitenant environment, only unprivileged containers are supported by LXC drivers.

 The unprivileged containers will be deployed as ``root``.
-It will use ``600100001-600165537`` sub UID/GID range for mapping users/groups in order to increase security in case a malicious agent is able to scape the container.
+It will use ``600100001-600165537`` sub UID/GID range for mapping users/groups in order to increase security in case a malicious agent is able to escape the container.

 Storage Limitations
 --------------------------------------------------------------------------------

-- Datablocks require to be formatted with a file system in order to being able to attach it to a container.
+- Datablocks require formatting with a file system in order to be attached to a container.

 - Only file system images are supported.